n1rjal/n1cs/content/posts/ubucon-2025/index.md

 - open source
 - foss
 - ubucon 2025
-summary: 'I wrote a blog post about my experience at Ubucon 2025 in Nepal, a major event for the open-source community that I was thrilled to attend as a participant.
-I had the opportunity to meet and talk with many interesting people, including Jianfeng Li about AI, Frank Karlitschek from Nextcloud, and Joey Zeng and Jane Yang who are building a new computer motherboard.
+summary: 'I wrote a blog post about my experience at Ubucon 2025 in Nepal, a major event for the open-source community.
+I had the opportunity to meet and talk with many interesting people.
 I also got to dive into a variety of technical topics, from RISC vs. CISC to vertical vs. horizontal scaling.
 The whole event was a huge success for me, leaving me inspired and ready to get more involved in organizing similar events in the future.'
 params:
   author: Nirjal Paudel
   images: